U.S. Olympic Festival

-The U.S. Olympic Festival was a junior multi-sport event held in the United States by the United States Olympic Committee in the years between the Olympic Games.
+The U.S. Olympic Festival was a multi-sport event held in the United States by the United States Olympic Committee in the years between the Olympic Games.
 It was started in 1978 as an American counterpart to the communist Spartakiad – a similar event held on a quadrennial basis by the former Soviet Union and its former satellite in East Germany.
 As the competitive position of U.S. athletes in the Olympics slipped relative to that of the Soviets and East Germans, it was felt the U.S. needed some kind of multi-sports event to simulate the Olympic experience.
-It was originally called the National Sports Festival and was the nation's largest junior sporting event, before ending in 1995.
+It was originally called the National Sports Festival until the name was changed in 1986.
+It was the nation's largest junior sporting event until it ended in 1995.

+History

+The idea of a National Sports Festival was originally conceived by Robert Kane, who first publicly discussed the idea while attending the 1976 Summer Olympics in Montreal, Canada, as executive vice president of the U.S. Olympic Committee.
+Kane said he had been working on the concept for over a decade before that.
+The event was intended to allow American athletes to develop in a setting similar to that of international competitions like the Olympics, particularly female athletes who had fewer opportunities to do so.
+Kane believed this was necessary for Americans to compete with countries with state support for Olympic athletes and more regular youth sporting events, particularly the Soviet Union and East Germany, which were starting to surpass the United States in many Olympic events at the time.

+After Kane was elected president of the USOC in April 1977, the committee began to discuss the notion of holding such a festival every summer, except during Olympic years.
+The first edition of the National Sports Festival was announced in November 1977, only seven months before it would take place.
+It would be held in July 1978 in Colorado Springs, Colorado, where the USOC had recently built its first national Olympic Training Center and was relocating its headquarters there from New York City.
+The second annual edition of the festival, in 1979, was the first to receive live television coverage.
+NBC purchased the broadcast rights for $500,000, covering much of the event's operating costs.